useragents/Snapchat-Snapscore-Botter/README.md

 4. If you don't have a camera, download OBS Studio and get a virtual camera.
 5. You may need to restart PC if you only downloaded a virtual camera just now.
 6. Open the `main.py` script with Python.
 Select the Start option and begin.
-8. If you are confused, I am creating a YouTube tutorial that will be available soon.
+8. If you are confused, there is a YouTube tutorial video available <a href="https://www.youtube.com/watch?v=hHtRoHRPxag">here</a>.

 ---------------------------------------
 ### Please note: Important